 Our results for the case of no ZLB, represented by the lines with blue circles in Figure 4, replicate the main qualitative findings in Galí (2013).
-First, and under the calibrated Taylor rule, an increase in wage flexibility (i.e. a decrease in θ_w) leads to higher welfare losses for a large range of initial θ_w values (one that includes the baseline setting of 0.75).
+First, and under the calibrated Taylor rule, an increase in wage flexibility (i.e. a decrease in $\theta_w$ ) leads to higher welfare losses for a large range of initial $\theta_w$ values (one that includes the baseline setting of 0.75).
 This is true for both technology and demand shocks.
-Under the optimal policy, on the other hand, welfare losses are either zero independently of wage rigidity (in the case of demand shocks, which are fully offset by the central bank), or they are decreasing as wages become more flexible (in the case of technology shocks).9 The previous simulations thus make clear that the existence of welfare gains from greater wage flexibility is not generally true.
+Under the optimal policy, however, welfare losses are either zero independently of wage rigidity (in the case of demand shocks, which are fully offset by the central bank), or they are decreasing as wages become more flexible (in the case of technology shocks).
+The previous simulations thus make clear that the existence of welfare gains from greater wage flexibility is not generally true.
 On the contrary, the sign and extent of the resulting welfare effects depend critically on the monetary policy in place (and the nature of the shock in the case of the optimal policy).

 The introduction of a ZLB constraint alters those findings in two ways, as a comparison of the two lines in each panel makes clear.
-Firstly, under the Taylor rule, the presence of the ZLB amplifies the adverse effects of greater wage flexibility on welfare, both for demand and technology shocks, as reflected in a steeper welfare loss function for a broad range of θ_w values (including the baseline one).
-Secondly, under the optimal policy and demand shocks, an increase in wage flexibility raises welfare losses when the ZLB is in place, for a very large range of initial θ_w values.
-Under technology shocks, on the other hand, the introduction of the ZLB raises welfare losses, without affecting significantly the sensitivity of welfare to wage rigidity (though the gains from greater wage flexibility appear to be slightly smaller in the ZLB case).
+First, under the Taylor rule, the presence of the ZLB amplifies the adverse effects of greater wage flexibility on welfare, both for demand and technology shocks, as reflected in a steeper welfare loss function for a broad range of $\theta_w$ values (including the baseline one).
+Second, under the optimal policy and demand shocks, an increase in wage flexibility raises welfare losses when the ZLB constraint is present, for a very large range of initial $\theta_w$ values.
+Under technology shocks, however, the introduction of the ZLB raises welfare losses, without affecting significantly the sensitivity of welfare to wage rigidity (although the gains from greater wage flexibility appear to be slightly smaller in the ZLB case).

-Next we show that the finding that the presence of a ZLB amplifies the adverse welfare effects of greater wage flexibility is robust to alternative calibrations of the Taylor rule parameters (φ_p , φ_y , φ_i , ρ).
-Figure 5 shows the ratio of welfare losses with and without the ZLB constraint, as a function of θ_w , and for alternative values of the coefficients in the rule.
-For concreteness, the figure assumes demand shocks as a source of fluctuations.
+Next we show that the finding that the presence of a ZLB amplifies the adverse welfare effects of greater wage flexibility is robust to alternative model calibrations.
+Figure 5 shows the ratio of welfare losses with and without the ZLB constraint, as a function of $\theta_w$ , and for alternative values of another parameter (a different parameter for each graph).
+For concreteness, the figure assumes demand shocks as the source of fluctuations.
+The top four panels examine the impact of different settings for the Taylor rule parameters ( $\phi_p$ , $\phi_y$ , $\phi_i$ , $\rho$ ).
 Several results are worth pointing out.
-First, we see that the loss ratio is larger than one in all cases, i.e. the introduction of the ZLB constraint always reduces welfare for any given calibration.
-Secondly, we see that in response to greater wage flexibility (i.e. a reduction in θ_w), welfare losses increase in a greater proportion when the ZLB constraint is present, as reflected by the negative slope of the loss ratio curves.
-That impact of the ZLB on the welfare effect of enhanced wage flexibility holds for all the rule coefficients considered, but is particularly strong for large values of φ_p and φ_y , small values of φ_i and ρ , since in all of those cases the incidence of a binding ZLB is higher.
-Similar findings to those in Figure 5 obtain when technology shocks are the source of fluctuations (not shown).
+First, we see that the loss ratio is larger than 1 in all cases, that is, the introduction of the ZLB constraint always reduces welfare for any given calibration.
+Second, we see that in response to greater wage flexibility (i.e. a reduction in $\theta_w$ ), welfare losses increase in a greater proportion when the ZLB constraint is present, as reflected by the negative slope of the loss ratio curves.
+That impact of the ZLB on the welfare effect of greater wage flexibility holds for all the rule coefficients considered, but is particularly strong for large values of $\phi_p$ and $\phi_y$ , and small values of $\phi_i$ and $\rho$ , because in all of those cases the incidence of a binding ZLB is higher.

-9 As discussed in Galí (2013), the finding that welfare losses are an inverse monotonic function of wage rigidity under the optimal policy is not completely general and may be overturned for some extreme calibrations (e.g. extreme price stickiness).
+&lt;sup>13As discussed in Galí (2013), the finding that welfare losses are an inverse monotonic function of wage rigidity under the optimal policy is not completely general and may be overturned for some extreme calibrations (e.g. extreme price stickiness).